machaao/machaao-py/README.md

 [https://<....>.ngrok.io/machaao/incoming]
 ```

-### Your chatbot is now ready to start receiving incoming messages from our Platform
+### Your chatbot is now ready to start receiving incoming messages from users
 ```bash
 #HappyCoding
 ```